-and other legal documentation.
-Independently obtaining data to assess the reasonableness of the inflation rate curves used to derive the forecast cash flows in the discounted cash flow models from independent third-party sources;

-- Engaging our internal valuation auditor's experts to assess the reasonableness of the discount rates and assumptions applied to the discounted cash flow models.
-The internal valuation experts performed a review of the methodology for deriving the discount rate and fair value as well as comparison of key input assumptions to market data.
-They also independently recalculated the fair value and compared this to the fair value determined by the discounted cash flow models; - On a sample basis, performing back-testing procedures in order to assess the Manager's cash flow forecasting reliability; and - With regards to COVID-19, discussing with management and evaluating the judgements applied in determining the valuation of financial assets at fair value through profit or loss.
+- Assessing the financial assets valuation accounting policy for compliance with FRS 102 and testing to ensure that the financial assets had been measured in accordance with the stated accounting policy; - Testing of operating effectiveness of the data input controls and monthly reconciliation controls in respect of the discounted cash flow models; - Reviewing the assumptions and inputs into the discounted cash flow models for selected financial assets and agreeing to the associated agreements and other legal documentation.
+Independently obtaining data to assess the reasonableness of the inflation rate curves used to derive the forecast cash flows in the discounted cash flow models from independent third-party sources; - Engaging our internal valuation auditor's experts to assess the reasonableness of the discount rates and assumptions applied to the discounted cash flow models.
+The internal valuation experts performed a review of the methodology for deriving the discount rate and fair value as well as a comparison of key input assumptions to market data.
+They also independently recalculated the fair value and compared this to the fair value determined by the discounted cash flow models; and - On a sample basis, performing back-testing procedures in order to assess the Manager's cash flow forecasting reliability.